magopian/mailbot/docs/source/index.rst

     register(MyCallback)

-By default, callbacks will be executed on each and every mail received, unless you specify it differently, either using the 'rules' parameter on the callback class, or by registering with those rules:
+By default, callbacks will be executed on each and every mail received, unless you specify it differently, either using the 'rules' attribute on the callback class, or by registering with those rules: